backstage/backstage/plugins/git-release-manager/README.md

 Does it build and ship your code? **No**.

-What `GRM` does is manage your **[releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository)** on GitHub, building and shipping is entirely up to you as a developer to handle in your CI.
+What `GRM` does is manage your Git **[releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository)**, building and shipping is entirely up to you as a developer to handle in your CI.

 `GRM` is built with industry standards in mind and the flow is as follows:

 ![](./src/features/Info/flow.png)

-> **GitHub**: The source control system where releases reside in a practical sense.
-Read more about [GitHub releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
-(Note that this plugin works just as well with GitHub Enterprise.)
+> **Git**: The source control system where releases reside in a practical sense.
+Read more about [Git releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
+(Note that this plugin works just as well with any system implementing `Git`.)
 >
-> **Release Candidate (RC)**: A GitHub pre-release intended primarily for internal testing
+> **Release Candidate (RC)**: A Git pre-release intended primarily for internal testing
 >
-> **Release Version**: A GitHub release intended for end users
+> **Release Version**: A Git release intended for end users

 Looking at the flow above, a common release lifecycle could be: